Last Updated: November 8 | Download my FREE Leaky Gut Recovery Guide

 - Zinc – supplementing zinc when you are deficient (which will be the case with most people suffering leaky gut) can have a significant impact on the health of your intestinal lining, because it helps stimulate mucosal secretion, which helps protect your gut lining.
 Apart from actual zinc supplements, you can get extra zinc into your system by eating red meat.
 Importantly, make sure your zinc intake doesn’t get too crazy, as this can actually hurt your immune system.
 I get my daily zinc intake through my high quality multivitamin (which also contains copper to balance with the zinc) and real foods like grass fed meats.

 - Licorice root (DGL) – an adaptogenic herb that supports the mucosal lining of your digestive system, improves acid production in stomach (low stomach acid is a big contributor to leaky gut) and offers a powerful anti-inflammatory effect.
 It has been in use for thousands of years to treat digestive issues, is well researched and is a pretty simple, safe supplement to add to your protocol.
 I especially recommend it if chronic stress is a driving force behind your leaky gut.

 - Slippery elm – stimulates mucus secretion and deliver antioxdants, which in turn protects your intestinal tract from toxins and soothes away irritation.
 Like DGL, it has been used for lifetimes.

-31. Pop a high quality multivitamin every day
+31) Pop a high quality multivitamin every day, if needed

 - Your ability to breakdown food into nutrients and your nutrient absorption capacity itself will still be suboptimal, so even if you’re eating a lot of great food you aren’t necessarily fully benefiting from it.
 So a multi is a great backup.